DPWelsh/Codabunga/content/posts/ginas-second-project.md

 The first step in creating the comment generator was to create two “corpora” – one language corpus for r/skeptic, and another for r/psychic.
 These would act as data batches from which the frequencies of bigrams would be derived.
 From those frequencies, the bigram language model can be built to assign probabilities to words occurring next to one another in pairs.
 For this step, I would have to connect to the two subreddits directly and scrape comment data from the users contributing to these forums.

-I used the praw API to connect to the two subreddits.
+I used the <code>praw</code> API to connect to the two subreddits.
 For this step, I had to [register an application on Reddit](https://www.reddit.com/login/?dest=https%3A%2F%2Fwww.reddit.com%2Fprefs%2Fapps%2F).
 Once this was set up, I used the following code to authorise my Python script to programmatically access the Reddit site.
-Note that the client_id, client_secret, and user_agent parameters would be different for someone else connecting to Reddit, so I’ve just placed “XXXXXX” in the values for these parameters.
+Note that the <code>client_id</code>, <code>client_secret</code>, and <code>user_agent</code> parameters would be different for someone else connecting to Reddit, so I’ve just placed <code>“XXXXXX”</code> in the values for these parameters.

     import praw
     from praw.models import MoreComments